A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ### A6
   - **Creatures:**
     - [Double Elite](https://2e.aonprd.com/Rules.aspx?ID=790) [Harpy Monks](https://2e.aonprd.com/Monsters.aspx?ID=258)
-    - as Harpy song has the incapacitation trait, and these level-4 encounters are trivial replace this encounter with higher level creatures.
+    - as Harpy song has the incapacitation trait, and that makes these level-4 encounters even more trivial, consider replacing this encounter with higher level creatures.

 ### A14
   - **Creatures:**